-2.3.2.6 Airspace
+2.3.2.6 Airspace Alternatives

-As described in Section 2.3.1.6, the proposed action with regard to airspace requirements includes: (1) the use of existing SUA in the vicinity of Guam to support aviation training requirements; and (2) the establishment of a Restricted Area to correspond to the vertical hazard area associated with a proposed machine gun range.
-Since existing airspace designations meet the Marine Corps aviation training requirements, the establishment of a new Restricted Area is only necessary if activities on the ground are deemed hazardous to non-participating aircraft.
-The location of a Restricted Area for the machine gun range would be a function of the location of that range.
+As described in Section 2.3.1.6, the proposed action with regard to airspace requirements includes: (1) the use of existing SUA in the vicinity of Guam to support aviation training requirements; and (2) the establishment of a Restricted Area (or SUA) to correspond to the vertical hazard area associated with a proposed machine gun range.
+Since existing airspace designations meet the Marine Corps requirements, the establishment of new SUA is not necessary.
+Any alternative associated with the establishment of a Restricted Area (or SUA) for the machine gun range would be a function of the location of that range.